chen3feng/android-backup/README.md

 If you want to use your portable storage device on both Windows and Mac, currently the only options are the [exFAT](https://learn.microsoft.com/en-us/windows/win32/fileio/exfat-specification) file system or the paid NTFS software on Mac.

 When using exFAT, it is strongly recommended to store sensitive data using VeraCrypt.

+## Background

+I've never paid for cloud services.
+Partly because I find the monthly fees annoying, and partly because I don't trust these vendors.

+So, I've always manually backed up my phone's files to a local storage device using my computer.
+I've also looked for software, but some require rooting your phone, and some have limited free features.

+Copying files via the MTP protocol is very slow and unstable.
+It frequently drops the connection, doesn't support update mode, and makes it difficult to determine which files need updating.
+I've had to copy everything at once, which takes a long time.

+I've also tried FTP, but it's not very fast either.
+Some software can display your phone like an external hard drive.

+Furthermore, all of these protocols and software require manual file selection for synchronization.

+After careful consideration, I realized I needed a tool like [rsync](https://download.samba.org/pub/rsync/rsync.1) that allows incremental transfers and customizable file filtering rules.

+I did some research and found that transferring files via ADB is still the fastest, but ADB doesn't support incremental transfers.
+I found two similar tools, google/adb-sync, which is deprecated and better-adb-sync, which has very few features.
+Neither of them met my needs, so I developed this software.

 ## How It Works